Your search did not match any results.

 A good search engine optimization (SEO) strategy optimizes website content (landing pages, blogs, etc.) so that it appears higher and more often in search results, driving traffic to your content.
 Good SEO results depend on keywords and page optimization.
 Using researched keywords and long-tail keywords (3+ word phrases) throughout your web content will improve SEO and provide the highest results in terms of traffic and conversion.
 Organically linking from high-authority third-party pages is another way to improve page rank and drive potential customers to your content.

 Pay-per-click (PPC) advertising refers to paying for each click on a specific link.
 Search engines and most social media sites offer PPC opportunities.
 PPC ads will appear in your targeted customers’ and prospective customers’ feeds.

 Search engine marketing (SEM) is a type of PPC advertising that can be quite impactful.
 It involves paying a search engine to show marketing messages (copy) and a link in a prominent position when visitors search on specific keywords.

-Your website is often the first point of contact potential customers have of your company and your brand.
+Your website is often the first point of contact potential customers have with your company and brand.
 Great web design can promote the consistent branding of all digital assets.
-It should also make your website more search engine friendly, provide a great user experience, and improve the conversion rate (more clicks, sign-ups, etc.)
+It should also make your website more search engine friendly, provide a great user experience, and improve the conversion rate (more clicks, sign-ups, etc.).